russelhampton05/AttendanceHelper/README.md

 ##Use of this code
 I am the writer of this code unless otherwise indicated in the codebase.
 I cited pieces that I borrowed from outside sources, notably the encryption and the XAML for the attendance window.
+All sources cited in code.
 Feel free to use this code in anyway.